Tino Sehgal: Kiss (2002)

 First shown in France, Kiss was exhibited and acquired by Toronto's Art Gallery of Ontario, the first museum in North America to present the artist's work.
 The Museum of Contemporary Art, Chicago, was the first American museum to acquire Kiss.
 An edition of four, the Museum of Modern Art, New York, acquired the final edition of Kiss.
 Best considered a sculptural work, Kiss is constituted by two dancers who move together slowly through a series of postures reenacting images of kisses from classic works of art history; the work appropriates the different amorous poses in Auguste Rodin's The Kiss (1889), Constantin Brâncuși's The Kiss (1908), Gustav Klimt's The Kiss (1907–08), Jeff Koons and La Cicciolina's Made in Heaven (1990–91) and various Gustave Courbet paintings from the 1860s, one after the other.

 This objective of that object (2004)

 For This objective of that object (2004), the visitor is confronted by five people who remain with their backs to the visitors.
 The five chant, "The objective of this work is to become the object of a discussion," and if the visitor does not respond, they slowly sink to the ground.
 If the visitor says something, they begin a discussion.

 This is So Contemporary (2005)

-In this work performers dance in a happy, emphatic way around visitors entering the exhibition space, singing, "Oh, this is so contemporary, contemporary, contemporary.
+In this work, performers dance in a happy, emphatic way around visitors entering the exhibition space, singing, "Oh, this is so contemporary, contemporary, contemporary.
 Oh, this is so contemporary, contemporary, contemporary."
-The catchy melody and exciting dances left some of the museum visitors cheerful and dancing, themselves.
+The melody and style of dance left some of the museum visitors cheerful and dancing, themselves.

+This occupation (2005)

+In this work, two performers roam a gallery space, seeming to be members of the public.
+At random intervals, the performers will individually approach a visitor and make a prolonged, indiscernible vocalization whilst engaging in continuous, direct eye contact with them.
+If their chosen visitor attempts to avoid them, the performer will follow them for the duration of their vocalization, attempting to maintain eye contact.
+At the end of the vocalization, the performer states the name, date and artist of the work and resumes their 'unassuming' role as a member of the public.
+If the performer's targeted visitor engages in conversation with them, the performer will discuss their life, revealing that they have previously experienced homelessness.

+The work is described as one that "bears witness to today’s hard times and sketches an empathic portrait of a fragile human being" and "a story of malaise, a different look at our economic system and the world of work, in which a person describes his life on the fringes of society: a piece about how time is employed and transformed".

+The work was installed for a period of time in 2024 at MONA in Hobart, Tasmania, Australia.